tjhorner/matterhook/README.md

 The Dockerfile for this image is in the root of this repo.

+The root of the app is `/app`.
+Mount your `hooks.json` there, e.g. `/path/to/host/hooks.json:/app/hooks.json`

 ### Global config

 Either in a `config.json` or in your environment variables, you can set a `MATTERMOST_HOOK_URL` to be used globally across all hooks.
 Or you can set up the URL in hooks individually.